forever9teen/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Write a function that gets the length of a prefix substring.
+Write a function that locates a substring.

-Prototype: unsigned int _strspn(char *s, char *accept);
+Prototype: char *_strstr(char *haystack, char *needle);

-Returns the number of bytes in the initial segment of s which consist only of bytes from accept
+The _strstr() function finds the first occurrence of the substring needle in the string haystack.
+The terminating null bytes (\0) are not compared

+Returns a pointer to the beginning of the located substring, or NULL if the substring is not found.